Evaluating approximations of the semidefinite cone with trace normalized distance: Concluding remarks

 In \cite{wang2021}, the authors proposed a class of polyhedral approximations of the semidefinite cone, denoted as ${\cal SDB}_n^*$.
-The experimental results on cutting-plane methods, where ${\cal SDB}_n^*$ is used as the approximation of ${\cal S}^n_+$, for solving SDPs are promising.
-It is an interesting but also challenging issue to analyze the value of $\overline{{\rm dist}}_T({\cal SDB}_n^*,{\cal S}^n_+)$.
+The experimental results on cutting-plane methods, where ${\cal SDB}_n^*$ is used as an approximation of ${\cal S}^n_+$ for solving SDP instances are promising.
+It is an interesting but also challenging issue to analyze the value of $\overline{{\rm dist}}_T({\cal SDB}_n^*,{\cal S}^n_+)$.{ To evaluate approximations of the semidefinite cone, one may also study general properties of the set of eigenvalues that are attained by matrices in the approximation sets.
+For example, Kozhasov \cite{kozhasov} proved that the set of eigenvalue vectors of matrices in ${\cal S}^{4,2}={\cal SDD}^*_4$ is not convex.
+It is also an interesting and challenging direction to study the set of eigenvalues that are attained by matrices in ${\cal DD}^*_n$ and ${\cal SDD}^*_n$ respectively.}